Kit #VHO 50

 1933 version of the movie King Kong and you'll see a film with special

-effects that are laughable by today's standards.
-What sets this classic
+effects that are crude by today's standards.
+What sets this classic apart

-apart from other "effects films" however, is a great story, some excellent
+from other "effects films" however, is a well written story, some great

 characters and an 18 inch tall stop motion puppet with acting skills exceeding